asicguy/zcu104_ubuntu/software/readme.md

 # Notes on Software compilation.
 These instructions attempt to compile everythng from primary sources.
 Xilinx calls this the OSL flow from here: https://github.com/hdlguy/zcu104_ubuntu.git

 Unfortunately, I have been unable to come up with a set of instructiions which result in booting linux with a root filesystem on non-volatile storage supporting full Ubuntu desktop linux.
 Instead, I was able to follow the petalinux flow and boot into Ubuntu on the SD card.
-See the instructions at ./petalinux/readme.md.
+Please see the instructions at ./petalinux/readme.md.
 ## Setup Compiler Toolchain
 - install Xilinx SDK 2018.2
 - source /opt/Xilinx/SDK/2018.2/settings64.sh